simonsobs/ocs/docs/agents/aggregator.rst

 The ``record`` task's session data object contains information such as the path of the current G3 file, and the status of active and stale providers.

-Unregistered providers will automatically be added when they send data, and stale providers will be removed if no data is received in a specified time period.

 Site Config
 ```````````